Shiri Eisner

 Shiri Eisner (שירי אייזנר) is a Lambda-nominated genderqueer bisexual Israeli writer and activist based in Tel Aviv.

 Eisner argues that the subversive power of stereotypes attached to bisexuality should be utilized rather than rejected by bisexual movements.
 They have identified with anarchism, veganism, and feminism.

 Bi: Notes for a Bisexual Revolution

 Eisner's book, Bi: Notes for a Bisexual Revolution, was published in 2013.

 In it, Eisner explores intersectional bisexual politics and the radical potential of bisexuality.
 They write about monosexual privilege, the harms it can cause in society, and the intersection of racialized, disabled, and transgender people and bisexuality.

 The book was nominated in 2014 for a Lambda Literary Award in the Bisexual Nonfiction category.

 Personal life

 Their mother is of Iraqi heritage and their father is of German heritage, though their mother's culture was more dominant in their upbringing.
+Eisner is genderqueer and uses she/her and they/them pronouns.

 They studied at Tel Aviv University.'
 They founded Panorama—Bi and Pansexual Feminist Community, the second-ever bisexual/pansexual organization in Israel.'

-They are an atheist.
-They are also anarchist and vegan.
+Eisner is an atheist, anarchist, and vegan.
 They are outspoken in their criticism of the Israeli occupation of Palestine and the Israeli far right.